Z

 Name: Some believe the source is the Persian word “zargun” or “gold colored”.
 Others believe it comes from the Arabic word “zarkun” meaning “cinnabar” or “vermilion”.

-AKA: Hyacinth (orange or reddish-brown); “stone of virtue”.
+AKA: Zirconium Silicate.
+Hyacinth (orange or reddish-brown).
+Ceylon Diamond.
+Stone of Virtue.

 Misnomers: Ceylon diamond.

 Description: A natural gemstone with exceptional brilliance and a diamond-like luster.
+Because of this high dispersion and refractive index it was the world’s premier diamond alternative for centuries.
 Green Zircon emits some level of natural radioactivity.

 Treatments: Heat produces colorless, blue, yellow, orange, or red from brown material.
-Generally stable, but some stones revert when exposed to light.
+Generally stable, but some stones revert when exposed to UV light and/or heat.
 Routine.
 Almost all blue or colorless zircons are treated.
 Undetectable, but usually assumed due to prevalence.

 Moh’s Hardness: 6 to 7.5.

 Toughness: fair to poor; heat-treated stones can be brittle and might be easily abraded.
 Untreated stones are fair to good.
-Heated stones are port to fair, chip and abrade easily.
+Heated stones are poor to fair, chip and abrade easily.
+Faceted edges can chip and wear down.

 Location Found: East Africa; Australia; Brazil; Cambodia; Canada (Renfrew); China; France; Madagascar (Betroka); Myanmar (Burma); Sri Lanka; Tanzania; Thailand; Vietnam.